 PaulDiResta once was considered as a potential Formula 1 star but he has never achieved significant success in the most popular racing series.
-His biggest success so far is the championship title won in DTM series.
+His biggest success so far is the championship title in Deutsche Tourenwagen Masters (DTM) in 2010.

 Paul Di Resta